stevenpastor/spatial_transcriptomics_resources/README.md

 ## Start here

 New to spatial transcriptomics?
 Read [`intro_to_spatial_background.md`](intro_to_spatial_background/intro_to_spatial_background.md) first for a primer on why spatial data matters, how Visium HD works, and the analysis vocabulary used downstream.
-Once that clicks, jump into the quickstart tutorial below.
+Currently the focus is Visium HD and I will expand to other techs in the near future.
+Once you understand the background, move on to the quickstart tutorial below.

 ---